PoojithaGand/Ecommerce-website/README.md

 #### Admin

-The admin panel of TomperWear contains three classes of admins:
+The admin panel of TomperWear contains  one admin:

-**1. Super privileged admin**
+**Super privileged admin**
 Super privileged admins are the topmost in the hierarchy.
 They have the following permissions:

 - [x] Can view, create, update, and delete admin users.